 What is a CNA?
 Is a CNA Career Right for You?

 Are you interested in a career as a CNA?
 And what is a CNA, anyway?
 We’ve created this website to answer all of your questions.
-We’ll tell you about what the work requires, the CNA salary (and how to increase it), and the steps you’ll need to take to get your career started.
+On this page, we’ll tell you about what the work requires, the CNA salary (and how to increase it), and the steps you’ll need to take to get your career started.
 If you’ve got questions, we’ve got answers!

 First things first: a CNA is a “certified nurse assistant.”
 He or she is a trained medical professional who provides comfort to the sick and works with a health care team to provide medical interventions to the ill and infirm.
 CNAs monitor vital signs and basic measurements of health, assist patients with personal hygiene and activities of daily living (ADLs), provide transportation and facilitate movement, and document important information related to the patient’s health.